DaniCarmo/Library-Management-p3/README.md

 * I used [this video](https://www.youtube.com/watch?v=WTll5p4N7hE) from [Code Institute](https://codeinstitute.net/global/) to learn how to create and link APIs.
 * Followed tips and troubleshooting throughout the project on Stackoverflow [stackoverflow](https://stackoverflow.blog/) and Python.org [python-org](https://www.python.org/).
 * Got the concept for a library system from another code institute alumni with username "Blignaut24" [user-github](https://github.com/Blignaut24/Project-3-The-Children-s-Book-Picker)
-* I used ChatGBT [chat-gbt](https://chat.openai.com/) to assist with verifying the main function and helping to split out functions form the main function so there was not too much in one function.
+* I used ChatGBT [chat-gbt](https://chat.openai.com/) to assist with verifying the main function and helping to split out functions form the main function so there was not too much in one function, as well as assisting in the best way to make user input choices case insensitive to avoid errors when checking out book titles in all lower case.
 * I got advice from my mentor Ronan McClelland on splitting out functions as well as the clear terminal function.